 • Promoting the Regional Enrichi logo on fortified foods to certify these foods for trade and for the consumer.

 • Training officials on monitoring and quality control using testing (called “I-checks”) at manufacturing and market levels.

-• Ten of 15 and 11 of 15 ECOWAS countries have mandatory legislation for fortifying cooking oil and 14 out of the 15 have mandatory legislation for fortifying wheat flour.
+• 12 of 15 ECOWAS countries have mandatory legislation for fortifying cooking oil and 14 out of the 15 have mandatory legislation for fortifying wheat flour.

 • The Enrichi logo is a successful example of a harmonized regionally approved brand that will build consumer awareness and promote fortified foods in West Africa.